dsisco11/SiscosHooks/README.md

 If you would like to help support me then you can <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DYGPA5XA4MWC2">Donate</a>!

 # FAQ
-### "An event I need isn't supported!"
+### "An event I need isn't implemented yet!"
-_Well too bad bucko._
-Nah, only joking.
-Just create an issue on the projects github page and I'll see what I can do about it.
+File an issue on this project github page and I'll see what I can do about it.